 This is a guest post on the Advance HE website published after I had delivered a successful workshop at the HEA Annual Conference demonstrating how to use LEGO reflections in higher education.

 Please, download my full CV from here.
-I am Director of Social Research & Practice and Education Ltd. and Lecturer in Education at the UCL Institute of Education, London, where I currently lead the modules “Literacy, Language and...
+I am Director of Social Research & Practice and Education Ltd. and I work at University College London and London South Bank University.
+At London South Bank University I currently lead the two EdD...

 I have been asked about strategies for teaching international students.
 In principle, we should continue focussing on group work and sharing experiences and thus building collaborative, reflective practices.
 So the strategies I am presenting here for...